Securing a Job - A List of Do's and Don'ts

 DON'T Become disheartened if you are unsuccessful.

 DON'T Give up.
-Your career will have many twists and turns, keep focused and remember the reasons that have led to you to social work in the first place.
+Your career will have many twists and turns, keep focused and remember the reasons that have led you to become a social worker in the first place.